frmichel/sparql-micro-service/doc/02-config.md

   schema:url ?url.
 ```

 To match this query, the service must not only generate triples with the ```schema:url``` predicate, but also the triple with the keyword "sunset".
-This is achieved using placeholder in the ```construct.sparql``` file.
+This is achieved using a placeholder in the ```construct.sparql``` file.

 In the example below, the ```tag``` argument (whose value is "sunset" in the query) is re-injected in the graph using placeholder ```{tag}```: